sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/250 - preprocessors/105 - merge-lines.md

 ![Click to enlarge](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/final/merge_lines_minxgap_example.png)

 The Min X Gap Threshold preserves the intended PDF formatting, which is a two-column table.
-By preserving this format, you can consistently use the Row method on this document, as well as in other instances of this document in which the lines do not overlap.
+By preserving this format, you can consistently use the Row method on this table, as well as in other examples of this table in which the lines do not overlap.

 Try out this example in the Sensible app using the following PDF and config: